Jeadie/Jeadie.github.io/reading.md

  - The Assault by Harry Mulisch
  - Burmese Days by George Orwell
  - To Kill a Mockingbird by Harper Lee
+ - Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig
+ - 12 Rules for Life Jordan B. Peterson
+ - Investigations of a Dog by Franz Kafka

 ### In 2019:
 - Meditations by Marcus Arelius